allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 Thanks to network traffic analysis, we had arrival time, end time and metadata for each request.
 We then wanted to trace components of each request.
 Since produce requests are mostly concerned with saving data, we decided to instrument writes to the underlying storage.

-On Linux, Kafka uses regular file system files for storing data.
+On Linux, Kafka uses regular files for storing data.
 Writes are done using ordinary write system calls — data is first stored in the page cache and then asynchronously flushed to disk.
 How can we trace individual file writes without modifying the source code?
 We can make use of _dynamic tracing_.

 What is _dynamic tracing_?
 In Brendan Gregg's _System Performance_, he uses the following analogy that we really like: